-The graph below denotes the feeding method for newborn babies in NUH for 2015/16.
+Figure 9 below denotes the feeding method for newborn babies in NUH for 2015-2016.
 Nearly 80% of babies were exclusively breastfed, and 10% partially breastfed in the first 48 hours after birth.
 Only 10% of babies born were formula fed.
 Further details on breastfeeding in Newham can be found in the chapter "Breastfeeding".
+Again, there was no update on outcomes for 2016-2017.